notivae/notivae/docs/src/en/hosting/authentication/index.md

 More providers will be documented with exact values and setup instructions once the integration layer stabilizes.

-## Username Support
+## System Management

-Users can log in using either:

-* Email address
-* Or a unique **username** (set at sign-up)

-Usernames are helpful for mentions, short profile URLs, and reducing friction in shared workspaces (future).
+A **system admin account** is created during the initial setup.
+This account has full access to all instance-level configuration and user management features.

 ## Session Management

 Sessions are handled using secure HTTP-only cookies.
-No client-side tokens are stored in localStorage or exposed to JavaScript.
-All tokens are signed and validated on the backend.
+No client-side tokens are stored in `localStorage` or exposed to JavaScript.
+All tokens are cryptographically signed and validated on the backend to ensure integrity and security.

 ## Planned Features

 * Email verification and password reset flows
 * Admin UI for user management (per instance)
 * Optional 2FA support (TOTP-based)
-* Anonymous / invite-only registration modes
 * SSO login restrictions (e.g. only allow GitHub org members)

 ---

-For more on how access is evaluated across documents and collections, see [Access Control](../core-concepts/access-control.md).
+For more on how access is evaluated across documents and collections, see [Access Control](../../core-concepts/access-control.md).